replicatedhq/replicated-docs/docs/enterprise/updating-licenses.md

 ## Changing a Community License

-You can change a community license to a paid license.
-This allows you to upgrade to a paid license without having to reinstall the application.
+If you have a community license, you can change your license by uploading a new one.
+This allows you to upgrade from a community version of the software without having to reinstall the admin console and the application.

 To change a community license to a paid license: